Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Introduction

 \section{Introduction}

-In the field of structure formation and evolution from individual galaxies up to galaxy clusters, a multitude of scaling relations have been found in the last 60 years, and their existence has been established observationally with large surveys, systematically mapping the sky at lower redshifts.
+In the field of structure formation and evolution from individual galaxies up to galaxy clusters, a multitude of relations, either scaling relations between global or internal properties, or, the evolution of them across cosmic time have been found in the last 60 years, and their existence has been established observationally with large surveys, systematically mapping the sky at lower redshifts.
 Such scaling relations provide insights into how structures have grown through cosmic time, and as such are an invaluable tool to study galaxy formation from dwarf galaxies to galaxy clusters (see \citealt{donofrio:2021} for a review on scaling relations).
 At higher redshifts, observational evidence becomes more scarce; however, with the newest measurements using JWST, more of these relations have been probed up to redshifts $z=4$ or are currently under investigation, verifying or disproving predictions from models and challenging our understanding of how galaxies form and evolve.